huntabyte/shadcn-svelte/apps/www/src/content/cli.md

   components         name of components

 Options:
-  --nodep            disable adding & installing dependencies (advanced) (default: false) -a, --all          add all components to your project. (default: false) -y, --yes          skip confirmation prompt. (default: false) -o, --overwrite    overwrite existing files. (default: false) --proxy            fetch components from registry using a proxy.
-  -c, --cwd <cwd>    the working directory. (default: the current directory) -p, --path <path>  the path to add the component to.
-  -h, --help         display help for command
+  -c, --cwd <cwd>    the working directory (default: the current directory) --no-deps          skips adding & installing package dependencies -a, --all          install all components to your project (default: false) -y, --yes          skip confirmation prompt (default: false) -o, --overwrite    overwrite existing files (default: false) --proxy <proxy>    fetch components from registry using a proxy -p, --path <path>  the path to add the component to -h, --help         display help for command
 ```